turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 Upon completion of this review and lesson you will be able to:

-* Write a resume draft showing your technical skills and experience, and merging your transferrable qualifications.
+* Refine resume draft that is technically focused and formatted to meet ATS requirements.
 * Create a distinct Terminal portfolio that showcase your technical work, achievements and personal brand.

 After you complete this lesson, you'll synthesize your learning in this [Exit Ticket](https://forms.gle/eZF3XUagA4SS7p7m6).